mdjnewman/av-gear-sale/index.md

 ### Peavey PVi (XLR) microphone

 Basic XLR microphone, always transported in a case and handled carefully.
-Cost was approximiately
+Cost was approximately
 $70 new.

 <p>